Robert Abrams

 Robert Abrams (born July 4, 1938) is an American attorney and politician.
 He served as the attorney general of New York from 1979 to 1993 and was the Democratic nominee for the 1992 United States Senate election in New York.

 Early life and education

-Abrams was born in The Bronx, New York, in a Jewish family, the son of Benjamin and Dorothy Abrams.
+Abrams was born in the Bronx, New York, in a Jewish family, the son of Benjamin and Dorothy Abrams.
 He has one sister, Marlene (Abrams) Kitrosser.
-He graduated from Columbia College and the New York University School of Law.
+He graduated from Christopher Columbus High School, Columbia College, and the New York University School of Law.

 Career

 New York State Assembly

 Abrams launched his political career as a 27-year-old insurgent challenging his local assemblyman and the Bronx Democratic machine in a Democratic primary in September 1965.
 Abrams was a member of the New York State Assembly from 1966 to 1969, sitting in the 176th, 177th and 178th New York State Legislatures.

 Bronx Borough President

 From 1970 to 1978, he was borough president of the Bronx and a member of the New York City Board of Estimate, having been elected in 1969 and overwhelmingly re-elected in 1973 and 1977.